Customer Information Update

 A partir del 1 de febrero de 2020, West Kern Water District se pondrá en contacto con el cliente por teléfono con respecto a la información de facturación/cuenta Atrasada o delincuente.
 Comuníquese con el Distrito al (661) 763-3151 para verificar/actualizar la información de contacto.
 El Distrito no asume ninguna responsabilidad por la información de contacto que el cliente no haya mantenido al corriente.

 About Your Bill

-Your bill is printed on a blue and white postcard and contains valuable information.
+Your bill is printed on a blue and white statement and contains valuable information.
 The bill states your account number, name, address, service from and to, water usage breakdown, amount owed and due date.
-On the back of the bill, it will outline the terms and conditions of your bill.
-For more information on rates/fees click here.
-Click here to learn about our newest payment option – Direct Payment Program, or to review other payment options.
+Your bill outlines the date in which a late fee will be assessed as well as additional terms and conditions about your bill.
+The District will not discontinue service for non-payment until payment by the customer has been delinquent for at least 60 days.

 When Your Bill is Due

-Regular residential and commercial/public entity monthly/bi-monthly bills are due and payable upon presentation, but no later than 15 days of receipt.
+All customers are billed on a monthly basis.
+Residential and commercial/public entity monthly bills are due and payable upon presentation, but no later than 21 days of receipt.
 Industrial and Area 5-6 billings are due and payable upon presentation, but no later than 29 to 31 days.
 Due dates are shown on the bill.
-Payment may be mailed or delivered to the District’s office within 15 days of receipt.

-When a service is disconnected, a closing bill is sent.
+When a service is disconnected, a closing bill will be mailed to the customer.
 It is due and payable upon presentation.
 After 45 days, the unpaid portion of the closed account will be sent to a collection file or if applicable, the remaining amount will be transferred to an open account.

 Service Requests are prepared and investigated by District staff to address issues requested by customers.
 For example, high bill, no water, low/high pressure, water quality, meter issues, etc. Findings are reported to the designated party.